Guide to a weekend in London for history lovers

 Grade II listed pub The Albert was built in 1862 and got through The Blitz unscathed.
 It stands out from the modern structures around it and retains many of the original Victorian features.
 Pub grub and a wide choice of drinks are served.
 This pub also features a gallery of prime ministers and a parliamentary division bell.

-The Guinea Grill
+The Guinea

 Hundreds of years old

-Pub and restaurant The Guinea Grill is brimming with history.
+Pub and restaurant The Guinea is brimming with history.
 As well as allegedly being London's oldest steakhouse, a pub has stood here since 1423 and the current building has stood since the 1720s.
 Big names like Frank Sinatra and Bing Crosby have been amongst the clientele and there are autographs from celebrities in the toilets.

 The Seven Stars